Terms of reference

 Maria Dimaki, Member

-Contributors of the Committee are: Triantafyllos Akriotis, Yiannis Tsougrakis, Didier Vangeluwe, Chris Vlachos, Eleni Galinou, Paschalis Dougalis, Takis Latsoudis, Eleni Makrygianni, Νikos Petrou, Clairie Papazoglou and Dimitris Bertzeletos.
+Contributors of the Committee are: Triantafyllos Akriotis, Yiannis Tsougrakis, Didier Vangeluwe, Chris Vlachos, Eleni Galinou, Paschalis Dougalis, Takis Latsoudis, Eleni Makrygianni, Νikos Petrou, Clairie Papazoglou, Dimitris Bertzeletos and Nikos Samaritakis.